plukacs/lab-governance/marketing-pr.md

 3. If necessary author revises the article based on the review
 4. Have it proofread by a native speaker
 5. Publish weekly one article

+## Policies for Sponsoring domain

+#### Sponsorship log
+The list of all previous sponsorship expenses can be found here: https://docs.google.com/spreadsheets/d/1I6Oay7ZKdUdcJgHEf2ppXYCzvwpCxpHRALTGgEkTR-Y/edit#gid=0